Skills Assessment FAQ

 If your assessment does not place you in MBF101, you may be required to take additional courses which are not included in your tuition fees.
 This will result in an extra course fee(s) in a subsequent semester(s).

-Students in the Faculty of Applied Science and Engineering Technology program will complete the Technology Math Skills Assessment.
+Students in the Faculty of Applied Science and Engineering Technology program will complete the Math Skills Assessment for FASET.